Updated Jan. 6, 2019

 But he’s never said how he would pay for a statewide single-payer program, which has been estimated to cost up to $400 billion—roughly triple the entire California state budget, although supporters say much of that would be offset by eliminating consumer costs such as for-profit insurance premiums and deductibles.
 Newsom contends that a government-run, taxpayer-financed health care program shouldn’t cost that much.

 The governor-elect has called the current system “inefficient and wasteful” and said his plan would do away with premiums, deduction and co pays and be paid for by taxes.

-“He’s talked about wanting to take concrete tangible steps toward to the goal of affordable health care for all,” said Wright.
+“He’s talked about wanting to take concrete tangible steps toward to the goal of affordable health care for all,” said Anthony Wright, executive director of Health Access California, which advocates for consumers.
 “He’s talked about the vision of Medicare for all and universal coverage.
 He’s also been wide-eyed about the barriers to that goal.”

 As lieutenant governor, Newsom praised a bill that aimed to set up universal health care, but failed.
 It would have barred private insurers, and set up a state system funded by taxes and required for all residents.
 It was a tough sell: Gov. Jerry Brown all but said he wouldn’t support it, insurers fought it, and the cost projections were the kiss of death.

 Roberson of the nurses union said a new bill in the works will be a fine-tuned version of it.

 “What it’s going to take is political will, to sit in a room and not emerge until we find a way to reach that goal,” she said.